 Most people have trouble telling the difference between an authentic cameo and an inexpensive reproduction.
 There are a variety of factors that make a cameo valuable.

 A cameo is a material that is carved with a raised relief that often depicts a profile of a face or a mythical scene.
 Cameos are commonly made out of shell, coral, stone, lava, or glass.
 These carvings are set in either gold or silver.

 Cheaper costume jewelry cameos exist, and these are set in a base metal and made out of a molded plastic, glass, or resin.
 These are not hand-carved and are not worth a lot of money.

 Not only is there a wide discrepancy in the value between a fine cameo and cameo knock-offs, but some fine cameos are worth significantly more than other fine cameos.
 Cameo jewelry has varying quality factors including the intricacy of the carving to the quality of the setting.

 How to Determine If Your Cameo Is Authentic

-Hold your pink and white cameo up to a light source and look at the backside of the cameo.
-If the cameo is made out of shell, you should be able to see through the cameo and make out the outline of the design.
+Hold your pink and white cameo up to a light source and look at the backside.
+If the cameo is made out of shell, you should be able to see through it and make out the outline of the design.
 However, some plastic cameos are thin too, so this shouldn't be your only indicator.
-If you cannot see through the cameo at all, chances are the cameo is not shell.
+If you cannot see through the cameo at all, chances are it is not made from shell.

 Take a closer look at the surface.
-If your cameo is made out of shell, you should see some fine cracks or crazing while inspecting the cameo using a light source.
+If it's made out of shell, you should see some fine cracks or crazing while inspecting the cameo using a light source.